SamarthShinde/Audio_Classification/README.md

 ### Running the Models

-To train or test the models, navigate to the `audio_model/` directory and run the appropriate scripts.
+To train or test the models, navigate to the `audio_model` directory and run the appropriate scripts.
 Detailed instructions for each stage can be found in the respective folders.

 ## Future Work